Rorschacher Klosterbruch: Aftermath

 The February treaty dissolved the Waldkircher Bund and returned all lands and possessions to everyone involved with one exception.
 Ulrich Varnbüler was stripped of all his property outside the city of St. Gallen and was banished from the Confederation.
 Additionally the town clerk, Hans Schenkli, was to be either tried and executed or banished.
 On 7 March both sides met in Einsiedeln to negotiate a final peace treaty.
 A treaty was signed between the city and the Abbot on 16 March, followed by a treaty with the Confederation and the city on 2 April.
-The treaties allowed the Abbot to built anything he wanted in Rorschach and to expand the Abbey in St. Gallen.
+The treaties allowed the Abbot to build anything he wanted in Rorschach and to expand the Abbey in St. Gallen.
 The city had to pay the Abbot 4,000 gulden and the Confederation 10,000 gulden.
 The city lost the courts of Oberberg (by Gossau), Oberdorf, Andwil and Steinach.
 The Abbot also agreed to forgive everyone who joined the uprising, except for Varnbüler and Schenkli.
 Appenzell had to give the Rheintal Vogtei to the Confederation, which administered it as a condominium of the entire Confederation, except for Bern.

 Schenkli was arrested, but never brought to trial.
 By June he was living in the city on parole.
 At that time representatives of the four cantons met with him and demanded that the city exile him.
 The new mayor of St. Gallen and the city council convinced the representatives that they needed Schenkli and that he would not cause problems.
 The representatives accepted this and Schenkli returned to his office.
 Varnbüler fled to Innsbruck and then to Lindau, where he lived until his death in 1495 or 1496.

 Mariaberg Monastery was rebuilt starting in 1497 and completed 1518.
 But it only served the monastery of St. Gallen as an administrative center and later became a school.